 Looking at this webcam picture, the average person probably would not immediately think, “Oh look, this must be a lovely spring photo of East Bearskin Lake.”
 On the date this picture was snapped, we had been canoeing on East Bearskin Lake for almost 4 weeks last year.

 It’s time for our annual “Ice-Out” guessing game.
-We can pass along this hint: it’s safe to presume that the ice will disappear later than it did last year.
+We can pass along this hint: it’s safe to assume that the ice will disappear later than it did last year.
 But will it be a lot later than normal?
 That’s debatable.

 Here’s a little info to help you do your research before you make your prediction.
 This blog includes pictures and some history of previous ice-out dates, as well as guesses from the past.
 We’ve also included links to info on 2010, as well as a link about last year’s guessing game winner — nobody.
 Our closest guesses were a month off!